 In physics, force is defined as “any interaction that, when unopposed, will change the motion of an object.”
 Pop culture has reinvented the term “force” to refer to the good (light side) and the bad (dark side) influences that vie for control of a person’s life.
 The characters in the “Star Wars” movie series were always trying to find balance in the force, as either side was fighting for control within them.
 This is a real struggle in actual life and not just the movies.
 Finding a good balance is often a challenge for any family on any given day.
-Add in the high demands of foster care, and you have the potential for a disruption, or imbalance, in the force.
+Add in the high demands of foster care, and you have the potential for disruption, or imbalance, in the force.
 Not only must the foster parent provide for their own families, but they must also take care of the needs of any child they foster, whether short or long term.
+Work and fostering are both essential.
 The goal of foster care is reunification with the child’s biological family, and therefore, it is intended to only be a temporary measure; however, many families depend on one or two incomes to survive daily life.
 Foster families are not paid a lot, so many families find it necessary to continue to work outside the home while they foster.
 The trick is finding a balance between work and providing care.
 If you are considering foster care, you are indeed able to work full or part-time; however, there are several things that you need to keep in mind as you determine what kind of placements you are willing to accept and seek to retain balance in your universe.

 Strong Support System